BACK TO DIRECTIVES

 Common Errors

-• Treating trust as verification
+• Treating review as a formality.

 Enforcement Rule